 Although Naoussa is not the capital of Paros, this is the most popular and picturesque village on the island.
 Naoussa is located on the northernmost side of Paros.
 It has a nice waterfront to relax and lovely restaurants.

 Stroll around the narrow, paved paths of Naoussa to feel the true Cycladic architecture and buy souvenirs from its many gift shops.
-Naoussa is also the best nightlife spot on Paros with lovely lounge bars and clubs that open at midnight and close in the early hours.
+Naoussa is also the best nightlife spot with lovely lounge bars and clubs that open at midnight and close in the early hours.
 Naoussa is well connected by bus to the most famous beaches on Paros.

 Kolimbithres is a popular beach only 4 km from Naoussa and although it gets very popular, it is worth seeing for its strange rock formations.
 If you like windsurfing, go to Golden Beach, on the southeastern part.
 This is the best windsurfing spot on Paros.
 International windsurfing and kitesurfing competitions are held there every summer.